Do you worry about getting enough fibre on your low-carb diet?

 The simplest way to add fibre to your diet is by taking supplements.

 There are plenty of brands and products to choose from.

 Psyllium husk powder is one of the best options.
 Although very high in fibre, it doesn’t cause bloating or any other embarrassing side effects.

-Dr Atkins recommended psyllium husks as the fibre supplement for Atkins Diet.
+Dr Atkins recommended psyllium husks and ground flaxseeds to supplement fibre on Atkins Diet.